-3 SDG&E has provided the best data available at the time of submittal on June 1, 2023.
-SDG&E will provide an updated Attachment A if there are any changes after the original submittal.

-1 self-scheduled its load in the DAM.
-The second reason was that the depth 2 of the day-ahead bilateral market allowed SDG&E to hedge its self- 3 scheduled load exposed to the CAISO DAM clearing price via market 4 transactions.
-5 The portion of forecasted load in which SDG&E elected to bid into the 6 market rather than self-schedule was bid at prices based on the Real Time 7 pricing forecasts provided by Genscape.
-Attachment A - 2022 Summary 8 Load Data and LMP Price Forecasts.xlsx contains detailed summary load 9 data and results.
-10 • Non-intermittent must-take resources : SDG&E continued to self-schedule 11 available must-take generation on a day-ahead basis to offset DAM load 12 awards.
-For resources that were scheduled by sellers and not SDG&E, 13 sellers continued to self-schedule their available generation into the DAM.
-14 Credit for the DA revenues was transferred back to SDG&E either via an 15 Inter-SC Trade ("IST") for the self-scheduled quantity or settled after the 16 fact by the settlements group.
-17 • Generation convergence bids : One of SDG&E's intermittent resources 18 that is a Variable Energy Resource ("VER") was scheduled in the hour- 19 ahead scheduling process as required by the CAISO.
-SDG&E utilized 20 convergence bids to effectively shift the CAISO's payment for this VER 21 resource from the real-time market to the DAM, thereby providing a better 22 offset to load charges which, as discussed above, settle against DAM 23 prices.
-The Commission authorized Convergence Bidding in D.10-12- 24 $034.^{14}$ The daily process consists of three main steps: (1) retrieval of the 25 day-ahead VER forecast for the relevant resource; (2) creation of 26 convergence bid quantities considering (a) the percentage of the day-ahead 27 VER MW volume forecast to be shifted into the DAM, (b) convergence 28 bid quantity limitations imposed by the CAISO and (c) reduction of 29 quantities in hours that have expected forecasted negative returns and/or
+The portion of forecasted load in which SDG&E elected to bid into the market rather than self-schedule was bid at prices based on the Real Time pricing forecasts provided by Genscape.
+Attachment A - 2023 Summary Load Data and LMP Price Forecasts.xlsx contains detailed summary load data and results.

+• Non-intermittent must-take resources: SDG&E continued to self-schedule available must-take generation on a day-ahead basis to offset DAM load awards.
+For resources that were scheduled by sellers and not SDG&E, sellers continued to self-schedule their available generation into the DAM.
+Credit for the DA revenues was transferred back to SDG&E either via an Inter-SC Trade ("IST") for the self-scheduled quantity or settled after the fact by the settlements group.

+- Generation convergence bids: One of SDG&E's intermittent resources that is a Variable Energy Resource ("VER") was scheduled in the hour-ahead scheduling process as required by the CAISO.
+SDG&E utilized convergence bids to effectively shift the CAISO's payment for this VER resource from the real-time market to the DAM, thereby providing a better offset to load charges which, as discussed above, settle against DAM prices.
+The Commission authorized Convergence Bidding in D.10-12-034.
+The daily process consists of three main steps: (1) retrieval of the day-ahead VER forecast for the relevant resource; (2) creation of convergence bid quantities considering (a) the percentage of the dayahead VER MW volume forecast to be shifted into the DAM, (b) convergence bid quantity limitations imposed by the CAISO and (c) reduction of quantities in hours that have expected forecasted negative returns and/or historically produced negative returns on the convergence bids SDG&E would have submitted; and (3) pricing of convergence bids such that the virtual supply was not sold at unreasonably low price levels.
+SDG&E's Convergence Bidding activity for the Record Year was reported and was already approved for the first two quarters of 2023 (third quarter is pending approval and fourth quarter is being audited) in the Quarterly Compliance Reports ("QCRs") that SDG&E submits to the Procurement Review Group as required by D.10-12-034.
+The remaining VER resources in the portfolio utilized energy bids to also attempt to shift the CAISO's payment for VER resources from the real-time market to the DAM. - Dispatchable resources: SDG&E's objective, with respect to self-schedules and price bids for dispatchable resources, was to maintain adherence to LCD principles.
+This objective was primarily met by bidding generation into the DAM at cost-based prices consistent with the LCD modeling.

-14 D.10-12-034 allows the IOUs to recover the costs associated with Convergence Bidding in ERRA.
+D.10-12-034 allows the IOUs to recover the costs associated with Convergence Bidding in ERRA.